tubone24/ebook-homebrew-nuxt-with-typescript-client/README.md

 # ebook-homebrew-nuxt-with-typescript-client

-> Frontend which use ebook-homebrew Rest API using Nuxt.js with TypeScript and Vuex
+> Frontend which use ebook-homebrew Rest API using Nuxt.js with TypeScript and Vuex.

 ## Build Setup